-Lackawanna College currently offers an assortment of online courses in each academic Division.
-However, Lackawanna College is not currently approved to offer online degrees; and students are unable to earn a completely online degree, as all courses are not offered online.
+Lackawanna College currently offers an assortment of online courses in each academic Division, and students may complete a Business associate degree entirely online.

-Further, any student who has applied a Pennsylvania Higher Education Assistance Agency (PHEAA) state aid grant to their tuition may only maintain their award if 50% of their coursework is completed on-ground in the traditional classroom each semester.
+However, any student who has applied a Pennsylvania Higher Education Assistance Agency (PHEAA) state aid grant to their tuition may only maintain their award if 50% of their coursework is completed on-ground in the traditional classroom each semester.

-Students who do not qualify or are not using PHEAA, may earn their credits in any medium in any semester without restriction by the Financial Aid Office.
+Students who do not qualify or are not using PHEAA may earn their credits in any medium in any semester without restriction by the Financial Aid Office.
 Moreover, it is the right of students who wish to forgo their PHEAA award and utilize their own personal funds to exceed the 50% cap to do so.